 - No, I do not back up your container for you.
 You are responsible for backing up your own data.
 If you need help setting this up, contact us and we can suggest some approaches.

 - What will be the hostname of my container?

 - Can I also point my DNS to the container's IP address, so I can use another hostname?

 - Yes -- this is not done by default, but if you need it, I can get it set up for you.

 - How much bandwidth is really included?

 - For most typical uses of your container, this is not something you need to worry about.
 Containers are on servers with a gigabit uplink.
 Our bandwidth plan is set up so that everyone should have lots of burstable bandwidth, assuming light use at other times.
-If you have continuous high bandwidth needs, please email me to discuss first.
+If you have continuous high bandwidth needs, please email us at firstname.lastname@example.org to discuss first.